Skip to main content

 Lay Evidence

-Another form of evidence for disability claims is lay evidence.
-Lay evidence (i.e., personal statements written by a veteran or someone familiar with the veteran’s situation) can be valuable in proving a VA claim for PTSD.
+Another form of evidence that can be highly useful for PTSD claims is lay evidence, or personal statements written by a veteran or someone familiar with the veteran’s situation (e.g., friends, family, coworkers, etc.).

 Compensation and Pension (C&P) Exams

 After filing a VA disability claim for PTSD, VA typically schedules the veteran for a compensation and pension (C&P) exam.
-VA uses C&P exams to determine if a nexus exists and to evaluate the severity of a veteran’s symptoms to decide a disability rating.
+VA uses C&P exams to determine if a nexus exists.
+Examiners also use C&P exams to assess the severity of a veteran’s symptoms and decide a disability rating, which determines the amount of monthly compensation (see VA Ratings for PTSD, below).

 Medical Nexus Letters